BLACKBIRD

 2. COVER YOUR BASES

 99.9999% of grant funders will require that you are 501c3 tax exempt organization.
-Here’s a list of the all the items the vast majority of grants require.
+Here’s a list of all the items the vast majority of grants require.

 • 501c3 Tax Exemption w/ IRS Letter